PecanProject/pecan/models/stics/README.md

 ## Introduction

-STICS (Simulateur mulTIdisciplinaire pour les Cultures Standard) is a crop model developed by INRA.
+STICS (Simulateur mulTIdisciplinaire pour les Cultures Standard) is a crop model developed by INRA (French National Institute for Agronomic Research) and partners.

 ## Documentation